munificent/game-programming-patterns/book/component.markdown

 `Bjorn` has an `update()` method that gets called once per frame by the game.
 It reads the joystick to determine how to accelerate the baker.
 Then it resolves its new position with the physics engine.
-Finally, it draws Bj&oslash;rn onto the screen.
+Finally, it draws Bjørn onto the screen.

 The sample implemention here is trivially simple.
 There's no gravity, animation, or any of the dozens of other details that make a character